 The Library in Ogunquit was given by Nannie also and its design similar to St. Peter's.

-DON'T MISS ST PETER'S WITH OUR PROFESSIONAL MUSIC CHOIR, SOLOISTS, AND INSTRUMENTS WITH DYNAMIC ANGLICAN PREACHING AND ATTENDANCE UP OVER 110% PLAN TO BRING THE FAMILY AND YOUR FRIENDS FOR AN AWESOME EXPERIENCE WITH A LOVING JESUS WHO AWAITS YOU!!
-A SPECIAL KIDS BIBLE ACTIVITY BAG FOR EACH CHILD AND ADULT VISITORS RECEIVE A BEAUTIFUL FULL COLOR COFFEE MUG TOO
+DON'T MISS ST PETER'S WITH OUR PROFESSIONAL MUSIC CHOIR, SOLOISTS, AND INSTRUMENTS WITH DYNAMIC ANGLICAN PREACHING AND ATTENDANCE UP OVER 110% SO IF YOU HAVE NO CHURCH, PLAN TO BRING THE FAMILY AND YOUR FRIENDS FOR AN AWESOME EXPERIENCE WITH A LOVING JESUS WHO AWAITS YOU WITH OPEN ARMS!

 Worship services with Eucharist are held at 8 am and 10:00 am each Sunday.
 Come to learn about who Jesus Christ is and what He offers you in this Life and Eternity +